 I'll always remember the last day of my first Greek class.
 Our professor ended the course by saying, "Congratulations - you now all know enough to be dangerous."
 (I'm paraphrasing.)

 Moving from dangerous to useful is important.
 While none of us will ever know everything we should strive to always be growing in the grace and knowledge of the Lord.
-While we cannot wait until we know everything before we speak the gospel to others there are two basic themes to keep in mind to help us grow into maturity in the faith.
+We cannot wait until we know everything before we speak the gospel to others.
+But there are two basic themes to keep in mind to help us grow into maturity in the faith.

 - Preparation through study.

 We don't want to be dangerous with the Word of God by speaking things that are not true but may sound true to others.
 Instead, we want to be powerful witnesses for Christ.
 I can't tell you how many people I meet while witnessing who make claims about what the Bible says that simply aren't true.

 It's a lot of people.
 A lot.
 People throw around the phrase, "The Bible says," like it's nothing.
 Most people are simply ill equipped to judge the truth of whatever follows that statement.

 We want to avoid being misled and misleading others.
 I want to suggest that simply studying your Bible isn't enough.
 You should really consider taking the time to memorize large sections of Scripture.